Light-Workflow Runner

 Periodic Deep Audit

 Periodically, controller-rs should request an effective runtime snapshot from the runner and compare it with the approved policy.
-For high-risk runners, the snapshot should include command allowlist, sandbox template, mount list, network policy, and secret bindings.
+For high-risk runners, the snapshot should include command allowlist, immutable sandbox template, mount list, host exposure, workspace mode and change policy, resource, network, and trust-bundle policy, backend effective configuration, artifact and provenance policy, local cleanup journal health, tagged-resource scan result, and credential binding names without values.
+Where the backend permits it, the control plane should compare runner claims with backend inspection rather than relying only on runner self-reporting.

 On mismatch:

 Audit is not the only enforcement mechanism.
 It detects drift after admission.
-The task lease remains the primary runtime authorization boundary.
+The fenced task lease is the primary runtime authorization boundary, while the backend must independently enforce its declared isolation, resource, network, workspace, lifecycle, and credential policy.

 Release Runner Mode